cellengine/cellengine-python-toolkit/docs/compensations.md

 [CellEngine API: Compensations](https://docs.cellengine.com/api/#compensations)

 A compensation is a list of channel names and a corresponding square matrix.
-The matrix is technically a "spill"/"spillover" matrix, which is inverted to yield the compensation matrix; most applications refer to the spill matrix as a compensation matrix, however.
+The matrix is technically a "spill" or "spillover" matrix, which is inverted to yield the compensation matrix; most applications refer to the spill matrix as a compensation matrix, however.

 In the Python SDK, the matrix is represented by a Pandas DataFrame.

-For accessible properties, see [Properties](#properties).

-Methods are available for common access and transformations on the Compensation.

 ## Properties
 Properties are getter methods and setter methods representing the underlying